History of Maldives in Timeline

 1965: Formal title of the sultan

-Until 1965, the formal title of the sultan was, Sultan of Land and Sea, Lord of the twelve-thousand islands and Sultan of the Maldives.
+Until 1965, the formal title of the sultan was Sultan of Land and Sea, Lord of the twelve-thousand islands and Sultan of the Maldives.

-November 1967: Vote in parliament to decide on the form of government
+November 1967: Vote in parliament to decide whether the Maldives should continue as a constitutional monarchy or become a republic

-November 1968: Declaration of the republic
+November 1968: Declaration of the Republic

 1968: Establishment of a presidential republic